master-of-none/rest-auth/README.md

     ```bash
     go mod tidy
     ```
+    - Make sure to set up a .env file to get the values needed to be loaded.
 3. **Set up your MongoDB database:**

     - Ensure that you have MongoDB installed and running.
-    - Update the database connection details in the config/config.go file.
+    - Update the database connection details in the .env file.

 4. **Run the application:**